river0825/pcpay-api-client/README.md

 # pcpay-api-client

-The client library for PChome Pay API.
+The client library for PChomePay API.

 ## Install  via composer